Rezoning Process

 Step 5.Planning Board Public Hearing

-Property owners within 200-feet of the proposed rezoning and RNOs whose boundaries include or are within 200-feet of the proposed rezoning are notified of the hearing.
+Property owners and tenants within 200-feet of the proposed rezoning and RNOs whose boundaries include or are within 200-feet of the proposed rezoning are notified of the hearing.
 Signs are posted on the property 15 calendar days before the public hearing.

 Comments should be submitted as early as possible to ensure adequate time for Planning Board members to review.
 RNOs may also submit official position statements on the case.
 For meeting information and instructions on submitting comments for Planning Board public hearings, visit Denvergov.org/PlanningBoard.